A Roman Catholic Parish Serving:

 The Empty Nesters

 You have done all you could: You have tried to imitate Christ in the home, the Church and your community with your words and actions.
-You have prayed for your family, the Church, and the issues in society.
+You have prayed with and for your family, the Church, and society.
 You may have had to carry the crosses of death/separation/loss of loved ones, health or income.
 Yet, you asked for God’s grace to carry you through and it has been given.
 You brought your child(ren) up in the study and practice of our faith.
-And now they are going off on their own.
+And now they are off on their own.
 You are again free to pursue the things you may have had to give up to devote time and action to family life.

 The Aging